jumacro/PromisedREST/README.md

 ### Authentication:-

-We use the passport-localapikey-update module to secure our app via a static apiKey.
-For more info https://www.npmjs.com/package/passport-localapikey-update
+We use the Basic Auth method to secure our app.
-We store our apikey within the app/Config/Config.js
+We store our appId and appSecret within the app/Config/Config.js Use the app key as username and appSecret as password to authenticate rhe API.

 ## Installation and Run